caronc/nzb-subliminal/README.md

 Most of my changes actually made it back into the original source code ([pull request #404](https://github.com/Diaoul/subliminal/pull/404)).
 However I still like to maintain my own fork in case of an unforseen enhancment gets pushed upstream that breaks this wrapper.

+This tool can also notify you using [Apprise](https://github.com/caronc/apprise) when a subtitle has been retrieved too!

 Installation Instructions
 =========================
 1. Ensure you have at least Python v2.6 or higher installed onto your system.